 We have operations and conduct business in several countries outside the United States and plan to significantly expand the scope of these activities in those and/or additional countries, as discussed above under "Risks associated with our operations outside the United States could adversely affect our business."
 These activities subject us to additional data protection authority oversight and require us to comply with stringent local and regional data privacy laws, including the EU's General Data Protection Regulations ("GDPR").
 The GDPR has a wide range of compliance obligations, including increased consent and transparency requirements and data subject rights.
 Violations of the GDPR carry significant financial penalties for noncompliance (including possible fines of up to 4% of global annual turnover for the preceding financial year or €20 million (whichever is higher)).
 In addition to the GDPR, certain EU Member States have issued or will be issuing their own implementation legislation.
-In 2021, the EC introduced new standard contractual clauses required to be incorporated into certain new and existing agreements within prescribed timeframes in order to continue to lawfully transfer personal data outside the EU.
 Many of the countries that have comprehensive data privacy laws have modeled their requirements after the GDPR.
 Compliance with these requirements has been and is expected to continue to be costly and time consuming.